2013 America's Cup

-The 34th America's Cup was a series of yacht races held in San Francisco Bay on September 2013.
-The series was contested between the defender Oracle Team USA representing the Golden Gate Yacht Club, and the challenger Emirates Team New Zealand representing the Royal New Zealand Yacht Squadron.
-Oracle Team USA defended the America's Cup by a score of 9 to 8 after winning eight consecutive races from Race 12 onwards, with Team New Zealand blowing a 8 to 1 lead.
+The 34th America's Cup was a series of yacht races held in San Francisco Bay in September 2013.
+The series was contested between the defender Oracle Team USA team representing the Golden Gate Yacht Club, and the challenger Emirates Team New Zealand representing the Royal New Zealand Yacht Squadron.

+The format was changed radically to a best of 17, and Oracle Team USA defended the America's Cup by a score of 9 to 8 after Team New Zealand had built an 8 to 1 lead.
 Team New Zealand won the right to challenge for the Cup by previously winning the 2013 Louis Vuitton Cup.
 The 34th America's Cup's race schedule was the longest ever, in terms of number of days and number of races, and the first since the 25th America's Cup to feature both teams in a match point situation.
-In addition for the first time since 1995, the format of the schedule changed so that the winner emerged from the best of 17 races.

 Background

 The Golden Gate Yacht Club defeated Société Nautique de Genève in the 2010 America's Cup to become the Defenders of the 2013 America's Cup.
 The first Challenger of Record for the 34th Cup was Club Nautico di Roma, and a joint press conference was held on May 6, 2010, to plan for the event.
-The planning process was to include definition of new rules, an independent management team.
+The planning process was to include a definition of new rules and an independent management team.